-- Bully Upstander sessions with a focus on reporting bullying, and the importance of the upstander in stopping bullving - Harmony Day develops intercultural understanding - R U OK?
-Day emphasises the need for strong relationships and the importance of mental health and wellbeing - Public recognition, awards and rewards for positive behaviour

-- Peer/mentor program

-- Rock and Water program

-- SRC led initiatives

-- Transition programs such as, Kindergarten and Year 6 to Year 7.
+- Bully Upstander sessions through Peer Support with a focus on reporting bullying, and the importance of the upstander in stopping bullying - Harmony Day develops intercultural understanding - R U OK?
+Day emphasises the need for strong relationships and the importance of mental health and wellbeing - Public recognition, awards and rewards for positive behaviour - Peer/mentor program - Rock and Water program - SRC led initiatives - Transition programs such as, Kindergarten and Year 6 to Year 7.